UKGovLD/registry-deploy-env/README.md

-# registry-deploy-poc
+# registry-deploy-env

-Provides configuration, UI templates and bootstraping for the POC version of the registry.
+Provides configuration, UI templates and bootstraping for the Environment Registry.

+This is a manual fork of UKGovLD/registry-deploy-poc

 This provides vagrant and aws scripts to simplify creation and management of registry instances.